raspberrypilearning/lego-robot-car/en/step_3.md

 ```
 sudo pip3 install bluedot
 ```
-and press Enter.
+and press <kbd>Enter</kbd>.
 --- /task ---

-You should see your terminal return that the latest version of bluedot is installed.
+You should see your terminal return that the latest version of Blue Dot is installed.

 --- /collapse ---